About Nam Cang Village

-Nam Cang commune is the most remote region of Sapa district, situated 36 km from Sapa town.
-The village is inhabited by the Red Dao & Black H’mong minority people.
-The commune includes 267 households with a population of around 1,578.
+Nam Cang commune is located in the most remote region of Sapa district, situated 36km (a 90′ drive) outside of Sapa town.
+The village is inhabited largely by Red Dzao and Black H’mong minority groups, with 267 total household and a total population around 1,578 people.

 Prior to 2000, nearly 80% of Nam Cang households lived in poverty with food shortages frequently occurring, and 70% of the population was illiterate.

 Nowadays, governmental efforts to support the area, such as 600 hectares worth of cardamom crop production projects, have generated high economic yield, while various Topas initiatives like improving local infrastructure with safe suspension bridges, water tanks, garbage bins, paving roads, renovating existing schools and boarding houses, and building classrooms have contributed to creating safer spaces for the community to use.